mdolab/MACH-Aero/machAeroTutorials/overset_surface_mesh.rst

 Files
 =====
-Either use the previousle generated ``.igs`` file or copy it from the tutorial folder.
+Navigate to the directory ``overset/mesh`` in your tutorial folder.
+Either use the previously generated ``.igs`` file or copy it from the tutorial folder.
 ::

     $ cp tutorial/overset/geo/onera_m6.igs .

 It is possible to script Pointwise.
-In order to use one, we have to download it first.
+In order to use it, we have to download the script first.
 You can either `download <https://raw.githubusercontent.com/pointwise/Semicircle/master/Semicircle.glf>`_ it here or copy it from the tutorial folder.
 ::